teratron/magic-vibe/.magic-vibe/rules/_index.md

 "Accessing Task Magic system overview..."

-The Task Magic system is a file-based project management and AI agent operational framework designed to plan features, manage development tasks, and maintain a memory opast work.
+The Task Magic system is a file-based project management and AI agent operational framework designed to plan features, manage development tasks, and maintain a memory past work.
 It consists of several components, each governed by its own detailed rule file.
 Use the specified rule for each action.

 ## Core Components & Actions